 Parents are responsible for their children's development and are best positioned to determine the kind of care their children need, whether that is through a paid caregiver or at home.
 Section 5(e) of the bill references Article 18(3) of the Convention on the Rights of the Child which calls for "all appropriate measures to ensure that children of working parents have the right to benefit from child-care services and facilities for which they are eligible."
-The same article of the convention recognizes the primary role of parents in the lives of children.
-Article 18(1) reads in part, "Parents or, as the case may be, legal guardians, have the primary responsibility for the upbringing and development of the child.
-The best interests of the child will be their basic concern."
-12
+The same article of the convention recognizes the primary role of parents in the lives of development/programs/indigenous-early-learning/1352-IELCC Report-EN.pdf.